naplon74/brave-linux-debloat/README.md

 * Disables Brave Rewards
 * Disables Brave AI features
 * Disables cryptocurrency-related features
-* Disables the built-in password manager (use a dedicated password manager such as Dashlane, Bitwarden, or KeePass instead)
+* Disables the built-in password manager (use a dedicated password manager such as Dashlaneb or ProtonPass instead)

 > [!NOTE]
 > The managed policies used by this project may not work with the Flatpak version of Brave.
 Installing Brave from the official website repository is recommended.

-## Installation (Be aware that you may be asked for sudo permision.)
+## Installation (Be aware that you may be asked for sudo permision)

 Open a terminal and run:
 ```sh